jjanisheck/streetfighter-cline/README.md

 A simplified single-player fighting game built with **Next.js**, **Tailwind CSS** and the HTML5 **Canvas** API.
 The project ships with placeholder art and is ready to deploy on Netlify.

 ## Features
-- 800×400 canvas centered on the page
+ - Canvas automatically scales to fill the browser window
 - Five rounds against an NPC with increasing difficulty
 - Health bars and a round timer
 - Keyboard controls with special move detection